Business car insurance

 Is my spouse covered to drive my car?

-Some business class 1 policies will also cover your spouse for domestic, social and pleasure use.
+Some business car insurance policies can also cover your spouse for domestic, social and pleasure use.

-Check with your provider whether your policy covers any drivers, or if your spouse needs to be added as a named driver.
+Check with your business car insurance provider whether your policy covers any drivers, or if your spouse needs to be added as a named driver.

 Does a nanny need business car insurance?